 The Griffith Observatory is one of the few places in Los Angeles where you can be surrounded by people and feel like you have the city to yourself.
 It is truly that magically.

 Recommended by Sharon from Dive IntoPhilippines

-One of the top things to do in Los Angeles is also one of the most unique attractions which is visiting La Brea Tar Pits.
+One of the top things to do in LA Los Angeles is also one of the unique attractions, which is visiting La Brea Tar Pits.

 You can also see current excavations of the site.
 The Tar Pits have been around for about 50,000 years and trapped animals within the tar throughout this time.

 This has lead to many cool discoveries in the pools of tar and underground.

 You can see exactly how paleontologists excavate the tar pits and look for fossils.